Managerial Courage – Having Tough Conversations at Work

 You might even believe that giving the feedback is important, but you still find yourself avoiding the conversation and maybe even the person, so that you don’t have to say what you know needs to be said.

-- How to practice Managerial Courage*: “Saying what needs to be said at the right time, to the right person, in the right manner” using real life-like scenarios to:
+- How to communicate with Managerial Courage* – “Saying what needs to be said at the right time, to the right person, in the right manner”.
+Try it out by working with “real life” scenarios to:

 - say what needs to be said,